In a Nutshell:

 Air Massage Mode

-The company made it difficult to find the exact number of airbags in the Relaxonchair MK II Plus massage chair , but we finally got the information.
-There are twenty First Generation airbags strategically placed throughout the chair.
+The company made it difficult to determine the exact number of airbags in the Relaxonchair MK II Plus massage chair, but we finally found out.
+Twenty-First Generation airbags are strategically placed throughout the chair.

-At the entry-level, that’s a decent number.
-True, you can get a superior air massage if you’re willing to spend more money, but the one offered by the Relaxonchair MK-II Plus massage chair is adequate, if not exceptional, and should be considered a full-body massage.
+At the entry level, that’s a decent number.
+You can get a superior air massage if you’re willing to spend more money.
+Still, the one offered by the Relaxonchair MK-II Plus massage chair is adequate, if not exceptional, and should be considered a full-body massage.

 Back Heat

-In this regard, the company sells themselves short.
+In this regard, the company sells itself short.
 They advertise the chair as having two heating elements in the lumbar region of the chair.

-The main drawback is that there’s no way to control the temperature.
+The main drawback is that the temperature cannot be controlled.
 You either have heat, or you don’t.
 If the heat isn’t as intense as you’d like it, there’s no way to adjust it, sadly.
-Even with this limitation though, it’s a welcome addition that adds real therapeutic value to the chair.
+Even with this limitation, though, it’s a welcome addition that adds real therapeutic value to the chair.

 Body Stretch

 We’ll put this one down as an admirable attempt.
 The chair does offer a body stretch function, but many users have reported that it’s not strong enough for them.
-Nonetheless, the fact that it is present at all in a budget-priced chair is amazing.
+Nonetheless, the fact that it is in a budget-priced chair is amazing.

-Body stretching offers tremendous therapeutic benefit and near-instantaneous pain relief by taking pressure off compressed discs in your spine.
+Body stretching offers tremendous therapeutic benefits and near-instantaneous pain relief by taking pressure off compressed discs in your spine.

-We were somewhat surprised that the stretch function wasn’t more aggressive, given the fact that this chair offers deep tissue massage, but it’s quite mild.
+We were somewhat surprised that the stretch function wasn’t more aggressive, given that this chair offers deep tissue massage, but it’s quite mild.

 Even so, if you suffer from chronic back pain, you’ll enjoy this feature and will get some benefit from it, though it may leave you wanting more.